TC-TUNE

 The tension bar is a small metal bar attached to the top of the nut.

-It ensures the strings are pressed firmly against the grooves in the nut, helping to minimize tuning changes when the lock nut is tightened.
+It ensures the strings are firmly pressed against the grooves in the nut, helping to minimize tuning changes when the lock nut is tightened.

 3. Cut all the old strings